oqolarte/oblong/content/log/acuzar.md

 Most were bland:
 pieces of meat with uneventful releases of unsavory liquid when bitten.
-Some like, but I've had better from a local carinderia near our home.
+Some I did like, but overall, I've had better meals from a local carinderia near our home.

 It's like seasoning was never part of the menu.
 Only the speculative feeling of taste that the diner had to imagine,